rnag/dataclass-wizard/README.rst

     - UTC ``datetime`` and ``time`` patterns.
     - Multiple `custom formats`_ for a single field, providing more control over pattern matching.

-    For more details and examples on how to use these new features, refer to the `V1 Opt-in documentation for Patterned Date and Time`_.
+    For more details and examples on how to use these new features, refer to the `Documentation for Patterned Date and Time`_.

 As of **v0.20.0**, date and time strings in `custom formats`_ can be de-serialized using the ``DatePattern``, ``TimePattern``, and ``DateTimePattern`` type annotations, which represent patterned ``date``, ``time``, and